pawcijo/PiGarden/README.md

 - humidity: Humidity value from the SHT31-D sensor.
 - soil_moisture: Soil moisture level in percentage.
 - cpu_temperature: CPU temperature of the Raspberry Pi.
+- lux: Ambient light intensity measured by the VEML7700 sensor, stored as a real number.

 ## Troubleshooting